DragonL57/Thursday/README.md

-# Thursday - A Personal Assistant In Your Terminal
+# Thursday - A Personal Assistant In Your Terminal (and Web)

 Thursday is a Python-based personal assistant that leverages the power of Pollinations AI models to help you with various tasks.
 It's designed to be versatile and extensible, offering a range of tools to interact with your system and the internet.
-(These were written by AI)

-A short disclaimer this was originally made to be my personal assistant so it might not be as versatile as you might expect.
+A short disclaimer: this was originally made to be my personal assistant so it might not be as versatile as you might expect.
 It uses Pollinations AI as the backend for its language capabilities.

 ## Features